rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 #### Section 2 Share Data and Assets

 Next, you’ll reuse the model and resource files from the iOS app, and share those with the macOS target.

+#### Section 3 Create a Row View

+With SwiftUI, you typically build your views from the bottom up, creating smaller views that you assemble into larger ones.

+You’ll start by defining the layout of a single row for a list, tailored to macOS.
+The row contains the name of the landmark, its location, an image, and an optional marker that indicates whether the landmark is a favorite.